 And of course, as different parts of the earth are exposed to the sun, we all experience different parts of that day, so as your location on earth rotates into the sunlight, you see the sunrise.
 When your location rotates out of the sunlight you see the sunset.
 What that means is that from the get-go we always all lived in different time zones, it just was not as organized as it is today.

 The astronomy class is over!
 Let’s move on to some history.
-In the late 1800s, a group of scientist came up with a new system for time zones, that did not include someone having the responsibility to go out at check if the Sun was at it’s the highest point (noon), and going around adjusting a town’s clocks to reflect the accurate time.
+In the late 1800s, a group of scientists came up with a new system for time zones, that did not include someone having the responsibility to go out to check if the Sun was at its highest point (noon), and going around adjusting a town’s clocks to reflect the accurate time.

 Why is it located there?
 Why is Greenwich such a big deal?
 The answer is simple, a few astronomers just decided on it and declared it.
 Truly, time is relative.